Similar packages

 10 mg/kg bw, corresponding to 0.4 ml/kg bw, once daily by subcutaneous injection for 5 to 10 consecutive days.
 If necessary, depending on the severity of clinical signs, this dosage can be doubled.

 Reptiles are ectothermic, relying on external heat sources to maintain their body temperature at the optimum level for correct function of all body systems.
 Metabolism of substances and activity of the immune system are, thus, critically dependent on the body temperature.
 Therefore, the veterinarian must be aware of the correct temperature requirements of the respective reptile species and the hydration status of the individual patient.
-Furthermore, it has to be considered that large differences exist in the pharmacokinetic behaviour of enrofloxacin among different species, which additionally will influence the decision about the correct dosage of “product name (to be completed nationally)”.
+Furthermore, it has to be considered that large differences exist in the pharmacokinetic behaviour of enrofloxacin among different species, which additionally will influence the decision about the correct dosage of the veterinary medicinal product.
 Therefore, the recommendations made here can only be used as a starting point for individual dose setting.

 5–10 mg/kg bw, corresponding to 0.2–0.4 ml/kg bw, once daily by intramuscular injection for 5 consecutive days.